microsoft/fluentui/packages/react-tabs/Spec.md

 ### Selection

-TabList provides single select of a tab.
+TabList provides single selection of a tab.

-Programmatic
+#### **Programmatic**

-- The TabList.selectedKey can control the currently selected tab.
+The TabList.selectedKey can control the currently selected tab.

-Mouse/Touch
+The onTabSelected event informs callers of a selection change.
+The event data includes the tab value.

+#### **Mouse/Touch**

-- Clicking the tab selects it.
+Clicking the tab selects it.

-Keyboard
+#### **Keyboard**

-- Tablist focus traps the and allows focus of individual tabs.
+A Tablist allows focus of individual tabs.
-- Arrow keys move focus forward/backward.
-- The arrow keys are based on layout.
-Horizontal: left/right, Vertical: up/down.
+When the TabList receives focus, the user can use arrow keys to move focus to the next or previous tab.The keys are based on layout.
+Horizontal uses left/right arrows and vertical uses up/down arrows.
-- A tab is selected when the spacebar is pressed for a focused tab.
+A tab is selected when the spacebar is pressed for a focused tab.

-- The `TAB` key moves focus from the tabs to the overflow button.
+The `TAB` key moves focus out of the tabs.

-Events

-- Tab list raises the onTabSelected event whenever a tab is selected.
-- The event data includes the tab value.

-### Overflow

-- When there are more tabs than can fit in the available space, the overflow appears.
-- Clicking the overflow button displays the non-visible tabs as a menu.
-- Selecting a tab from the menu will replace the last visible tab with the selected tab.

 ## Accessibility